 Once you’ve built up enough funds in your dedicated savings account, the negotiators at the debt settlement company can then start to negotiate down your debts with your creditors on your behalf to get the best settlement possible.

 Financial pressure can be terribly stressful, so it’s reasonable to assume everyone wants results as fast as possible.
 But, if you do not have significant funds in the savings account for the program, it will most likely take longer to settle your debt than you’d prefer.

-Keep in mind that you are still going to be paying off your debts, whether in a lump-sum settlement or over time with payments.
+Keep in mind that you will still be paying off your debts, whether in a lump-sum settlement or over time with minimum monthly payments.

-A debt settlement does not wipe your debts clean like a bankruptcy, and it definitely is not one of those “too good to be true” schemes.
-It’s simply a new payment arrangement that’s different from the original one you made with your lenders.
+A debt settlement does not wipe your debts clean like filing for bankruptcy, and it definitely is not one of those “too good to be true” schemes.
+It’s simply a new payment arrangement different from the original one you made with your lenders.